 The members own the co-op and decide how it is run.
-In different types of co-op, Members might be workers, customers, suppliers, residents, the community or a combination of these.
+In different types of co-op, Members might be workers, customers, suppliers, local residents, other enterprises - or a combination of these.

 In a worker co-op, the co-op is run for the benefit of - you guessed it – people who do the work.
 Worker co-ops like Leeds Bread Co-op, Delta-T Devices and Creative Coop are controlled by the workers, who all participate in decision making.

 These types of co-ops tend to have very flat structures and no hierarchy – some even pay all the staff equally no matter what their role.
 The workers are involved in decision making and how any surplus is shared out or reinvested in the business.
 How this works in practice depends on what the co-op has written in their rules.

 Producers or suppliers may come together to form a co-op to get a better deal for their products.
 A good example of this are farmer-owned agricultural co-ops, who work together to share resources and use their collective bargaining power.
 Read about Aspatria Farmers, a farmer-owned co-op which sources farming supplies for its 900 members operating across Cumbria, the north east and south-west Scotland